cshouuu/money-dance/README.md

 A personal time-value dashboard that turns salary, work time and spending into live, tangible numbers.

 > Initial repository bootstrap.
-The full MVP is developed through pull requests.
+The full MVP is developed through pull requests.。。。